segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 - Proxy to Segment CDN (`cdn.segment.com`)
 - Proxy to Segment tracking API (`api.segment.io`)

-> info ""
+> info " "
-> Please be advised that Segment only has the ability to enable the proxy setting for our web AJS source.
-Mobile source proxy details will be within the source documentation.
-At this time it is not possible to setup a proxy for server sources with Segment's UI.
+> Segment only has the ability to enable the proxy setting for the Web (Analytics.js) source.
+Details for mobile source proxies are in the [Analytics for iOS](/docs/connections/sources/catalog/libraries/mobile/ios/#proxy-https-calls) and [Analytics for Android](/docs/connections/sources/catalog/libraries/mobile/android/#proxying-http-calls) documentation.
+It is not currently possible to set up a proxy for server sources using the Segment UI.

 ## Set up